shivkumardiwate/Cloud-Devops/Cloud-DevOps-Workshop/S3_lab/readme.md

 1. Switch to S3 service
 2. Click on "Create Bucket"
-3. Provide a name to bucket (use lower case only)
+3. Provide a name to bucket (use lower case only without space)
 4. Keep all the settings as default
 5. Click "Create Bucket"

 Access S3 Bucket from EC2
 1. Log in to EC2 instance